Report 05 / Field-specific toolkitActive

 Generic tools don't work here

 General-purpose career tools kept failing architecture students because the decisions are different.
-Licensure, portfolio culture, firm hierarchies, the push-pull between design and business — none of that shows up in a standard career resource.
+Licensure, portfolio culture, firm hierarchies, the push-pull between design and business, none of that shows up in a standard career resource.
 Some fields need tools built for them.

 Studio culture as design constraint

 Architecture students learn through critique.
 The tools had to respect that while also making room for the personal reflection that studio culture tends to skip over.
-We adapted critique — we didn't replace it.
+We adapted critique.
+We didn't replace it.

 What's specific, what's universal?

 Building for one discipline raised a useful question: which parts of a tool like this need to be tailored to a specific field, and which work anywhere?
-Not every profession needs its own platform, but some do — and Threshold helped us figure out where that line is.
+Not every profession needs its own platform, but some do, and Threshold helped us figure out where that line is.

 User Research Findings Discipline-Specific Resource Mapping